 Summer break is almost over for tender perennials and houseplants that have been vacationing on the patio.
 With cooler weather starting to move in, it's time to start preparing them for the big move back indoors.
 From a plant's perspective, a move of only a few feet can be potentially stressful-in some cases, even deadly.
 To keep your plants healthy going into winter, you need to reintroduce them to indoor conditions in the same way you introduced them to the conditions outdoors-gradually.

 It's impossible to mimic the intensity of outdoor sunlight indoors, but we can try.
-To acclimate plants to weaker indoor light conditions, gradually reduce their light levels while they're still outdoors .
+To acclimate plants to weaker indoor light conditions, gradually reduce their light levels while they're still outdoors.
 If they've been growing in full sun, move them to partial shade for a for part of the day, gradually moving them to full shade and finally indoors.
 Once inside, try to duplicate their preferred outdoors light conditions with as much natural light as possible.
-This is a great time to clean your windows!
-If you need to provide artificial lighting to supplement natural daylight, fluorescent (not incandescent) lighting is best.
-Be prepared to see a few leaves drop as plants adjust to lower light conditions.

 Most plants need less water and fertilizer in the winter because their growth tends to slow down in response to the lower light and temperature conditions.
 Water plants weekly or when the soil becomes dry to the touch.
 Unless the plant is showing a lot of new growth, it isn't necessary to keep fertilizing.
 This is especially true if the plant has been recently repotted.
 Plants kept growing vigorously by means of artificial lights should be given a water soluble fertilizer monthly and watered more frequently.